AnudeepSajja/youbot_dynamixel_gripper_controller/README.md

 # gripper_control
-Repository containing code for Teensy microcontroller and ROS interface for transferring gripper commands and feedback data
+Repository containing code for Teensy microcontroller and ROS interface for transferring gripper commands and feedback data.
+The software is designed in a way to prevent occurence of the overcurrent in the Dynamixels and enable slippage detection.

 ## Requirements
 * python3